kevinblischke0301/migrater/README.md

 - `DB_PASSWORD`: the password of the user
 - `MIGRATION_DIR`: the directory path of the migration files

-These can be defined inside a file of name `.env` in the root folder.

-Every sql-file inside `MIGRATION_DIR` is executed sequentially in alphabetical order of the file names.
+Every sql-file inside `MIGRATION_DIR` is executed sequentially in alphanumerical order of the file names.
+Therefore it is recommended to give every file name an ordering prefix.